 4. SUMMER SLEEPAWAY CAMP GAMES

 If your child is heading away for the summer, they can still keep their Spanish skills in check.
 Most camps require kids to send letters to their families while they are gone.
 Ask your children to send at least five sentences in Spanish.
-When you send their letters, answer their questions in Spanish and ask them at least five questions in Spanish too.
-When they arrive home from camp, play highs and lows in Spanish: what was the best moment of camp?
+When you send their letters, answer their questions in Spanish and ask them at least five questions in Spanish in exchange.
+When they arrive home from camp, play highs and lows in Spanish: What was the best moment of camp?
 What was the worst?

 5. SUMMER JOB GAMES